-In this Time Magazine interview, Apple CEO Tim Cook spins more confusion, deceit, and technoligopoly, a dumb press, too impressed by riches, does not know how to question and challenge.
-Just make a lot of money, and the world will be at your feet is the gist of human idiocracy on display here.
+In this Time Magazine interview, Apple CEO Tim Cook spins more confusion, deceit, and technoligopoly; a dumb press, too impressed by riches, does not know how to question and challenge.
+Just make a lot of money, and the world will be at your feet, is the gist of human idiocracy on display here.

 An instant flashback to Christopher Hitchens’ analysis of Mother Theresa came to mind.
 Christopher chastised her for living off the poor rather than eliminating poverty, taking in massive amounts of money, and flying around in private jets.
 At the same time, children lay dying in filthy hospitals.

 We cannot entirely blame Tim for not understanding the kind of freedom our Constitution has also failed to define, and no school of economics has ever made a serious attempt to discover.
-Even though freedom is one of nature’s first-principles everything in our universe revolves around it.
-What is more disturbing is how the press and public bow down to Tim’s foolish and crooked proclamations of affection for the kind of freedom Apple in actuality curtails.
+Even though freedom is one of nature’s first-principles, everything in our universe revolves around it.
+What is more disturbing is how the press and public bow down to Tim’s foolish and crooked proclamations of affection for the kind of freedom Apple, in actuality, curtails.

 You see, the music sold on Apple’s iTunes is a price-fixing mechanism any scholar of economics ought to recognize as the opposite of a free-market mechanism.
-One that escaped the purview of the Federal Trade Commission and has therefore quickly been replicated in the sale of other media using the Apple platform.
+One that escaped the purview of the Federal Trade Commission and has, therefore, quickly been replicated in the sale of other media using the Apple platform.
 With regulators asleep at the wheel of creative destruction, the audacity of deceit is precisely responsible for the denial of flexible pricing mechanisms that would otherwise return control to artists.

-Apple has become the record label, the movie studio, the book publisher, etc., monopolizing how content and media is promoted, sold, and distributed.
+Apple has become the record label, the movie studio, the book publisher, etc., monopolizing how content and media are promoted, sold, and distributed.
 Technology, again, supported by a pageantry of positivity surrounding anything digital, incented to circumvent the regulation analog businesses were previously beholden to cunningly.
 Technology innovation is becoming the mice at play while the cat of government is away.

-Striking in Tim’s admission is his attempt to elevate the importance of Apple with a unique perspective of what is constitutionally right or wrong — going as far as refusing our government to optimally protect national security, telling the public how to use their phones, and increasingly getting involved in shaping national policy.
+Striking in Tim’s admission is his attempt to elevate the importance of Apple with a unique perspective of what is constitutionally right or wrong — going as far as refusing our government to protect national security optimally, telling the public how to use their phones, and increasingly getting involved in shaping national policy.
 All while under an opaque cover, invisible to public scrutiny, the company operates as a proverbial fox in the henhouse.

-Tim’s proclamations and involvement in national policy remind me of the equally naive people at KPCB years ago attempting to tell Barack Obama how to turn around The United States, exactly when the Mercedes of Silicon Valley venture capital firms lost its own torque.
-In Steve Jobs’s own words: the history of Apple repeats itself.
+Tim’s proclamations and involvement in national policy remind me of the equally naive people at KPCB years ago attempting to tell Barack Obama how to turn around The United States, exactly when the Mercedes of Silicon Valley venture capital firms lost its torque.
+In Steve Jobs’s own words, the history of Apple repeats itself.

 Apple is falling apart under the hood (read my detailed logs in other articles).
 Having been a programmer in my early days, I can tell the engineering teams at Apple are being tossed around and do not abide by a renewable overarching thesis of excellence, as evidenced by recurring mistakes in technology Apple cannot seem to get right.
 Apple’s products now suffer from a slow death by a thousand cuts across the board.